powsybl/powsybl-open-rao/docs/algorithms/castor/linear-problem/inter-temporal-constraints/generator-constraints-filler.md

 ### On or Off State

-By definition, the generator is on if its power is greater than $P_{\min}$ and off if its power is null.
+By definition, the generator is ON if its power is greater than $P_{\min}$ and OFF if its power is null.
 To account for issues that can stem from number rounding, we define a _minimal power variation deadband_ $\epsilon_{P}^{\text{OFF}}$ such that if the power of the generator is lower that $\epsilon_{P}^{\text{OFF}}$, the generator is considered off.